-We may not have materials for every subject teacher need, especially as curriculum standards change or are refined into various types of lessons.
-School librarians get numerous materials catalogs through the mail, and we can organize vendor catalogs by subject so teachers can easily browse catalogs for purchase ideas.
+We may find we don’t have materials for every subject teacher need, especially if curriculum or lessons have changed.
+We can still help: School librarians get numerous materials catalogs through the mail, and we can organize vendor catalogs by subject so teachers can easily browse catalogs to give us purchase requests.

-Finally, the days before school begins are packed with professional development and preparing for students, so teachers need to see we respect their time.
-Don’t schedule a single teacher orientation, but rather, set up a self-paced visitation that is available throughout the day.
+- The days before school begins are packed with professional development and preparing for students, so teachers need to see we respect their time.
+Don’t schedule a single teacher orientation, but rather, set up a self-paced visitation available throughout the day.

-- Just as we capture student interest with a “hook,” we can hook teachers with food, especially desserts and sweets!
-If you don’t want to do all the preparation, ask the PTA to help provide goodies.
-Captivate teachers with a colorful personalized invitation and give the orientation a clever name (mine is “Desserts and Dewey”).
-Many online tools allow us to quickly customize a document with graphics for each subject.
+- Just as we capture student interest, “hook” teachers with food, like desserts and sweets!
+If you can’t do all that preparation, ask the PTA to help provide goodies.
+Intrigue teachers with a personalized invitation and a clever name, like “Desserts and Dewey”.
+Many online tools allow us to easily customize a document with colorful graphics for each subject.

-- With students we focus on a single objective; we need to do the same for teachers.
-To fulfill our objective to show teachers what we have for them, create a thematic display of selected physical materials on a table for each subject area.
+- With students we focus on a single objective, and we need to do the same for teachers.
+To fulfill our objective to show teachers what we have for them, create a thematic display of selected physical materials using a table for each subject area.
 Include professional items in different formats as well as student-use materials.

 - Just as we give students a meaningful activity to practice what they’ve learned, give teachers an activity that directs them to other bookshelf materials after they’ve examined their table materials.
-We can create a “Dewey map,” or better yet, create a short scavenger hunt for teachers customized to their subject topics—I call mine What “Dewey” Have For You?
-(This can actually serve as the basis for a student scavenger hunt: merely combine some locations from each subject area for a longer hunt.)
+We can create a “Dewey map,” or better yet, create a short scavenger hunt for teachers customized to their content units—I call mine What “Dewey” Have For You?

 - Let teachers experience how you customize a Library Lesson.
-Set up a station with a short slide presentation or video about copyright and offer a copyright chart, with guidelines for fair use of print and digital materials.
-Make it a single sheet, printed on both sides and laminated, to take back to their classroom as a quick yet effective reminder during the rest of the school year.
+Set up a lesson station with a slide presentation or video about copyright.
+Offer a copyright chart with guidelines for fair use of print or digital materials, printed on both sides and laminated, to take back to their classroom as a quick yet effective reminder during the rest of the school year.
 If we already have a Library Lesson for a 1GP topic, offer a copy of the Lesson Plan document to invite collaboration and a library visit.
 (Be sure your LP shows their Subject Standards!)

 - My personalized invitations include an “orientation lesson guide” to give teachers a preview of what they’ll do, and it allows them to work independently through the lesson whenever they choose to visit the library during the day.